oclyke-dev/sicgl/test/tests/domains/README.md

-# test interfaces
+# test domains
-this collection of tests is meant to verify the underlying interfaces which support higher-level sicgl drawing functions.
+this collection of tests is meant to verify the higher level APIs ability to handle coordinate frame (domain) translations.